fkleon/pybricks-ble/README.md

 This requires Python 3.10 on Linux with BlueZ (experimental features recommended).

-Note: Supports the message format introduced in Pybricks `v3.3.0b5`, but **does not support** the updated message format from Pybricks `v3.3.0b9`.
+Note: Supports the message format first introduced in Pybricks `v3.3.0b5` and updated in `v3.3.0b9`.

 ## BLE broadcaster